Maragoli

-Luhya ancestors moved further south, probably along the Turkwel river.
-The Turkwel's principal source is the Suam river.
-Luhyas, a people who needed a constant source of water for their crops, animals and various industries like metalworking, and building, kept moving along the Suam River depending on various environmental or human triggers, into what is now western Kenya and eastern Uganda, and settled near the source of that river, Mt.
-Elgon.

-They displaced a people akin to the Khoisan of southern Africa and settled in their current homeland of what is now western Kenya.
-The Maragoli people lived in and built what are now the stone ruins of Thimlich Ohinga before the Luo moved into the area and settled.

 Culture

 Luhya culture is comparable to most Bantu cultural practices.
 Polygamy was a common practice in the past but today, it is only practised by a few people.
 However, the Avalogooli people were traditionally monogamous like the patriarch Mulogooli.
 Marriage was especially significant for young men as they were not allowed to own property before marriage.

 About 10 to 15 families traditionally made up a village, presided by a village headman – ligutu.
 Ligutu/rigutu means 'the hearer/ear' – as such a ligutu can judge.
 Within a family, the man of the home was the ultimate authority, followed by his first-born son.
 In a polygamous family, the first wife held the most prestigious position among women.

 The first-born son of the first wife was usually the main heir to his father, even if he happened to be younger than his half-brothers from his father's other wives.
 Daughters had no permanent position in Luhya families as they would eventually become other men's wives.
 They did not inherit property, and were excluded from decision-making meetings within the family.
 Today, women can inherit property and often make decisions on behalf of their families as per the judgement of Kenyan law and individual families.

 Children are named after the clan's ancestors, or after their grandparents, or after events or the weather.
 The paternal grandparents take precedence, so that the first-born son will usually be named after his paternal grandfather (guka/guga), while the first-born daughter will be named after her paternal grandmother (guku).

 Subsequent children may be named after maternal grandparents or after significant events.
 Some Maragoli names have particular meanings whereas others do not.
 For instance, names like Injugu (born during groundnut harvesting), Kabwoni (born during sweet potato harvesting) and Anzala (born during extreme drought) have meanings.
 Other names like Afandi, Inziria, Mwachi, Aliviza and Asava have no known meaning.
 Names of events are also common.
 For example, Imbarambara (born during road construction), Msuruve (born when a white missionary called Miss Reeves first came to Maragoli land) and Sirinji (born when money was first introduced in the land).